-As we mature as adults, most of us learn to take responsibility for our own situations and our own mistakes and we learn not to blame others for things which are not their fault.
-We begin to learn that most people can see through insincere attempts at manipulating their emotions.
+Part of the passage to healthy adulthood is learning to take responsibility for our own situations and our own mistakes, and learning not to blame others for things which aren’t their fault.
+We also learn that most people can see through insincere attempts at manipulating their emotions.

-It is very common for perpetrators of abuse to engage in self-victimization.
-This serves two purposes:
+It is very common for perpetrators of abuse to engage in self-victimization for two main reasons:

-Justification to themselves - as a way of dealing with the cognitive dissonance that comes from inconsistencies between the way they treat others and the way they believe people should be treated
+Justification to themselves - as a way of dealing with the cognitive dissonance which results from inconsistencies between the way they treat others and what they believe about themselves.

 Justification to others - as a way of escaping harsh judgment or condemnation they may fear from people whom they wish to please or impress.

-A spouse, challenged over emptying the joint account, complains that the other partner is neglecting their needs.
+A spouse, challenged over emptying the joint account, complains the other partner is neglecting their needs.

 A husband hits his wife and then, when confronted with his actions, complains that he is treated worse in other ways.